LBW In Cricket: Rules and history explained

 If the ball pitches outside the line of the batsman’s leg stump and proceeds to swing or spin towards the wickets, it cannot be given as LBW.

-Even in the case of the ball pitching outside the off stump line and turning in towards the wickets, there are certain subtleties which must be considered before the batsman can be given out by LBW.
+Even in the case of the ball pitching outside the off-stump line and turning in towards the wickets, there are certain subtleties that must be considered before the batsman can be given out by LBW.

 In this case, if the point of impact between the ball and the batsman’s body is in line with the stumps and other conditions are met, they are out.
 This is called plumb LBW.